 Figure 3.8 Carbohydrate and fat utilization at varying intensities of exercise.
 The point at which carbohydrates take over as the primary energy source is called the crossover point.
-Endurance training can shift the crossover point to the right.
+SNS refers to sympathetic nervous system.
 Sources: Adapted from Brooks GA, Mercier J. Balance of carbohydrate and lipid utilization during exercise: the "crossover" concept.
 J Appl Physiol.
 1994;76(6):2253-2261.
 American Physiology Society.

-higher intensities and rely more on fats than carbohydrates for energy than untrained individuals.
-This is important because the body's carbohydrate stores are limited, and when the muscles deplete their glycogen stores, they fatigue.
+left of the crossover point rely primarily on fats for energy.
+Endurance training causes adaptations in the body that cause the crossover point to move to the right.
+In other words, trained endurance athletes can exercise or perform at higher intensities and rely more on fats than carbohydrates for energy than untrained individuals.
+This is important because the body's carbohydrate stores are limited and when the muscles deplete their glycogen stores, they fatigue.
 Because endurance training increases the body's ability to use fats for energy, it helps to spare glycogen and thus delays fatigue, which improves endurance performance.